RBNoronha/LinkDinAutoPost/README_-PT-BR.md

    ```

-3. Configure as seguintes credenciais no script:
+3. Configure as seguintes credenciais no arquivo `config.py`:

 - **Token do Bot do Telegram:**: Obtenha um token criando um bot no Telegram através do BotFather.